Managing Shared Disks

 --location us-southcentral1-a

-are required arguments to create a shared disk.
+name, size, type and location are required arguments to create a Shared Disk.
 When attaching a disk to a VM, the disk must be in the same location as the VM.

 In order to create a Shared Disk via the Crusoe Cloud console: